 The library has over 8,000 comic related items including Graphic Novels, Newspaper Comics reprints, Scholarly works on the study of comics, Magazines about comics and a broad selection of Manga.
 The SVA Underground & Mini Comics Collection has over 500 self published and larger print run underground comics.
 Additionally, we have a subscription to The Underground Comix database.Search the Collection

 The Visual Resources Collection is the central resource for images and imaging technologies used by instructors and students at the college for teaching and study purposes.
 The staff offers a variety of services to the SVA community, including maintenance of our online collection of images, as well as training and technical support for our local digital database, MDID (Madison Digital Image Database), and subscription services such as Artstor.
-We provide information on scanning and storing images in addition to assistance in converting lectures based on analog images to digital images.Go to collection
+We provide information on scanning and storing images in addition to assistance in converting lectures based on analog images to digital images.Go to the VRC

 This is a circulating, physical collection of images culled from all manner of print publications spanning more than 100 years.
 Containing over 200,000 images across 1250 subjects, the Picture Collection is a unique resource that provides sweeping visual reference and insight into the history of culture via the medium of print.Go to collection